 BOARD OF DIRECTORS

 In 1980, just months after Tracey and her family emigrated to Portland from Hong Kong, Mount St. Helens erupted.
 As neighbors – once strangers – emerged to check on each other and help clean up the ashes, Tracey experienced the true meaning of community.
 The impact of that day and the gratitude that she felt remain strong decades later, helping to foster a desire to serve the community and give back.
-Today, Tracey works as the public relations and communications manager at Make-A-Wish Oregon, a nonprofit that grants the wishes of children with life-threatening medical conditions.
-She is also the Chief Advocacy Officer for the Public Relations Society of America Portland-Metro Chapter, a member of the Portland Business Alliance’s President’s Council, and an ambassador board member of the Asian Pacific American Chamber of Commerce.
-In June 2014, Tracey received her Accreditation in Public Relations credential.
-In her spare time, she loves to hike, snowshoe, play tennis and read.
-She also organizes a monthly book club and a weekly Chinese language group.
+Today, Tracey is the communications specialist at Oregon Health & Science University’s Center for Diversity and Inclusion, where she works to help create an environment of inclusion and equity.
+She served three years on the board of the Public Relations Society of America’s Oregon Chapter and is a diversity and inclusion liaison for the national chapter.
+Tracey loves to hike, snowshoe, play tennis and read.
+She also organizes a monthly book club.
 Her favorite quote comes from Winston Churchill, who said, “We make a living by what we do, but we make a life by what we give.”

 David Pan is a marketing and communication specialist by day and health and fitness nut and TV series junky by night.
 He is originally from Taiwan and has a background in multiple industries including education, hospitality, and for-profit and non-profit marketing.
 He came to the States first to teach Chinese in Wichita State University.
 In 2014, he received his MA in Communications, moved to Portland, Oregon and currently resides in Milwaukie.
 For him, giving back to the community and the world is important.
 He has participated in hunger awareness initiatives and supports LGBTQ human rights.
 He joined API Forward to make a difference in the Asian and Pacific Islander community.
 He believes education and advocacy are essential to improving one’s current status, and serves to create opportunities for the community to continue to grow and prosper.